scala/improvement-proposals/content/struct-classes.md

 changed because the proposal does not change the existing language features, it only adds a new keyword, `struct`.

+### Open questions

+#### Choice of keyword `struct`

+The keyword `struct` stands for “structural”, which relates directly to the semantics of `struct class` definitions: class definitions that automatically implement structural equality (as opposed to the default object reference equality).

+However, `struct` has historically also been used in C and C++ to define “data structures”, with no relation with structural equality.
+The keyword `struct` is also used in Swift and Rust with a similar meaning (“data structure”).

+Other languages implementing a similar feature use the following keywords:
+- `record` (Java), a restricted variant of `struct class` (Java records can’t extend parent classes, can’t be extended, and can’t have mutable fields --- even private ones),
+- `data class` (Kotlin), which are equivalent to `case classes` in Scala and have the same issues regarding binary compatibility.

+We think that using the keyword `record` or `data` instead of `struct` would bring confusion because the feature these keywords relate to in other programming languages is closer to Scala `case classes` than `struct classes`.
+On the other hand, we agree that in other programming languages the keyword `struct` may have an established meaning that is different from the one we give here, so we are open to using a different keyword, such as `structural`.

 ## Alternatives

 Besides the two solutions shown in the Motivation section (based on regular classes